 While there is no cure for myopia, there are a number of treatments that can slow its progression and even halt it completely in children and young teens.

 Our experts work directly with each family to create treatment plans tailored to your child's specific needs.
 We thoroughly evaluate your child’s vision, prescribe the treatment most suited to them, and track their progress to ensure the best possible outcome.
 Follow-up visits are usually scheduled every 6-12 months to evaluate the treatment's effectiveness.

 Other ways to slow or prevent myopia

 According to a recent study published by Ophthalmic Research (2020), children who spend more time outside (at least 14 hours per week) have lower levels of myopia (or none at all) as compared to those who spend significantly fewer hours outdoors.

 Limited time on devices

 Another study, published by PLOS One (2015), found a relationship between near-work activities and myopia progression.
 While more research is needed, various studies have found that excessive time spent on near-work activities like reading a book, using a computer and playing games on digital devices is linked to myopia.
 As a result, eye doctors recommend that parents keep track of and limit the amount of time their child spends on a phone or other digital devices.

 If your child has myopia, book a myopia management assessment to determine whether they could benefit from this life-changing treatment.
 The child's age, as well as their maturity level and lifestyle, will all play a role in determining which treatment to offer and the best time to begin myopia management.

-Speak with Dr. Andrea Kozma and Dr. Stephanie Britton, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.
+Speak with Dr. Andrea Kozma and Dr. Brandon Pham, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

 Giddens Optometry serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.